 Images are taken from de Leeuw at al., 2022, Stem Cell Reports; Rust et al., 2022, Journal of Translational Medicine; de Leeuw and Tackenberg, 2019, Translational Neurodegeneration; Birnbaum et al., 2018, Stem Cell Research.

-Swiss Commission for Technology and Innovation (CTI); Novartis Foundation for medical-biological research; University of Zurich; Olga Mayenfisch Foundation; Neuroscience Center Zurich; Betty & David Koetser Foundation for Brain Research
+Swiss Commission for Technology and Innovation (Innosuisse); Swiss National Science Foundation (SNSF); Dr. Wilhelm Hurka Foundation; Hartmann-Müller Foundation; Vontobel Foundation; Novartis Foundation for Medical-Biological Research; Swiss 3R Competence Center; University of Zurich; Olga Mayenfisch Foundation; Neuroscience Center Zurich; Betty & David Koetser Foundation for Brain Research; German Research Foundation